 Why Traditional Benchmarking Software Does Not Work Well For Chromebooks

 We strive to use the most objective, quantitative, and comparable measurements in our product testing.
 Therefore we had high hopes for the Octane 2.0 software, which has become one of the standard benchmarking programs used to test Chromebook performance.
-Benchmarking software such as Octane 2.0 runs a predetermined set of operations in order to assess performance and speed.
+Benchmarking software such as Octane 2.0 runs a predetermined set of operations to assess performance and speed.
 However, once we ran this test, it was clear that the results did not match up with our real-world experiences actually using the products.

 Related: How We Tested Chromebooks

 Interface and Features

 Even if your computer has great components and can complete tasks with no delays, a laggy trackpad or a cramped keyboard will make it a pain to use.
 We used all the models we tested extensively, from typing in Google Docs to dragging around cells in Google Sheets, to identify any annoyance that would pop up both in the short and long term.
 With touchscreens becoming almost standard on Chromebooks, we also considered touchscreen responsiveness under this metric.

 Just behind the leaders in this metric were the Acer 15 and the ASUS Flip C302CA.
 Both these models performed just as well as the top scorers, but lack any way to flip the screen around into a 'tablet mode' making its touchscreen feel slightly less useful.
 Also, if you use the physical click on the trackpad it's a bit on the louder side.
 We weren't bothered by this, but we could see how it could be somewhat annoying.